 On our way out of town, we pick up Samir, the Persian boy from Alice’s support group.
-He is inexplicably dressed like a pirate and wearing a delicately-pasted beard which fills out one of the few parts of his face not cluttered with piercings.
-It’s his first Pride parade and he’s stoked.
+He is inexplicably dressed like a pirate and wearing a delicately pasted beard that fills out one of the few parts of his face not cluttered with piercings.
+It’s his first Pride Parade, and he’s stoked.

 “How do I find Davey so we can get into the parade?” she asks, stumbling momentarily in her tall shoes.

 The motorcycles are followed by the Grand Marshall, roller-derby girls and a pair of seven-foot-tall drag queens.
-A group of Latin dancers from up at the college put on a hell of a show and then The Women’s Alliance for Medical Marijuana (a huge support system for local cancer patients and those living with HIV) rolls onto the scene with my old friend Mario atop the float, shaking his El Salvadorian ass in short shorts and sporting a giant platinum afro wig.
+A group of Latin dancers from up at the college puts on a hell of a show, and then The Women’s Alliance for Medical Marijuana (a huge support system for local cancer patients and those living with HIV) rolls onto the scene with my old friend Mario atop the float, shaking his Salvadoran ass in short shorts and sporting a giant platinum afro wig.
 I squeal like a delighted child as he throws a string of glittery beads my way.

-The churches are followed by stilt-walkers, the San Francisco Cheer Team and a smattering of state and local politicians, including the Mayor in a beautifully-restored Woody.
-A random group of boys in tutus and girls with tiny dogs follow the political crowd and then I hear a blaring bass and look up the street to see an approaching contingent dressed all in red with the exception of one bright green pirate and a girl in a flouncing black mini and striped tights.
+The churches are followed by stilt-walkers, the San Francisco Cheer Team and a smattering of state and local politicians, including the Mayor in a beautifully restored Woody surf wagon.
+A random group of boys in tutus and girls with tiny dogs follow the political crowd, and then I hear a blaring bass and look up the street to see an approaching contingent dressed all in red with the exception of one bright green pirate and a girl in a flouncing black mini and striped tights.